 These protocols assist in describing the procedures and policies that are used in monitoring, maintaining, and managing the computer network.
 These protocols also help in communicating these requirements across the network to ensure stable communication.
 Network management protocols can also be used for troubleshooting connections between a host and a client.

-Examples of Management Protocols:
+Examples of Network Management Protocols:

 - SNMP: It is a layer 7 protocol that is used for managing nodes on an IP network.
-There are three main components in SNMP protocol i.e., SNMP agent, SNMP manager, and managed device.
+There are three main components in the SNMP protocol i.e., SNMP agent, SNMP manager, and managed device.
 SNMP agent has the local knowledge of management details, it translates those details into a form that is compatible with the SNMP manager.
-The manager presents data acquired from SNMP agents, thus helping in monitoring network glitches, network performance, and troubleshooting them.
+The manager presents data acquired from SNMP agents, thus helping in monitoring network glitches, and network performance, and troubleshooting them.

 - Gopher: It is a type of file retrieval protocol that provides downloadable files with some description for easy management, retrieving, and searching of files.
 All the files are arranged on a remote computer in a stratified manner.
-It is an old protocol and it is not much used nowadays.
+Gopher is an old protocol and it is not much used nowadays.

 - FTP: FTP is a Client/server protocol that is used for moving files to or from a host computer, it allows users to download files, programs, web pages, and other things that are available on other services.

 - POP3: It is a protocol that a local mail client uses to get email messages from a remote email server over a TCP/IP connection.
 Email servers hosted by ISPs also use the POP3 protocol to hold and receive emails intended for their users.
 Eventually, these users will use email client software to look at their mailbox on the remote server and to download their emails.
 After the email client downloads the emails, they are generally deleted from the servers.